Selling a Education & EdTech Business in London

 Capital & Debt

 The city offers deep equity and lender coverage, but leverage appetite still depends on earnings visibility, regulatory exposure, and cash conversion.
-Debt appetite is strongest where revenue is recurring, enrolment is visible, refunds are low, and regulatory or funding exposure is not concentrated.
+Debt appetite is strongest where enrolment is visible, employer contracts are multi-year, refund rates are low, regulatory standing is clean, property or lease rights are clear, and exposure to one funding source or intake cycle is limited.

 What Buyers Will Test

 Buyers will expect the London story to be supported by Education & EdTech data.
 For Education & EdTech in London, diligence should be prepared around London revenue quality, Education & EdTech customer retention, local management continuity, Education & EdTech contract transferability, London operating risks, and the sector-specific issues that drive value.
-Accreditations, student data controls, refund policies, teacher or instructor retention, and any approval rights should be mapped before signing exclusivity.
+Accreditations, inspection records, safeguarding files, student data controls, refund and deferred revenue schedules, instructor retention, curriculum rights, learner outcome data, and any change-of-control approvals should be mapped before signing exclusivity.

 Preparation Priorities